Aryan2005singh/Interview-AI/README.md

 ## 📌 Overview

-Career Pilot AI is an intelligent full-stack AI-powered interview preparation platform designed to help students and job seekers prepare effectively for real-world interviews.
+IAI is an intelligent full-stack AI-powered interview preparation platform designed to help students and job seekers prepare effectively for real-world interviews.

 This platform enables users to: